seanpm2001/seanpm2001/.sponsors/GitHub/sponsors/seanpm2001/!OldVersions/README/English/USA/README.txt

 ## Notes

 - Each tier has a 750 character limit
-- Can you add images to the tier descriptions?
 - For my profile repository, I am trying to keep the file structure for my sponsors section as close as possible to the URL scheme for the sponsors page, to add cross compatibility
 - My sponsor page is like a wiki, and can be edited by others through a pull request.
 Some of the descriptions are really lacking right now, and I plan to improve as I go.

+## Tests

+- **2025, August 10th:** _Unfortunately, images cannot be added to the description of sponsor tiers.
+They just show up as a link, and don't embed an image into the targetted area._

 ## See also